swapy/RepoSense/README.md

 ```

 Testing layout

 - Unit tests: `abilities/validation/tests/unit/` — fast, no external services required.
-- Architecture tests: `abilities/validation/tests/architecture/` — repository-level rules (no prints, no bare except, no TODO/FIXME, no obvious hardcoded secrets).
+- Architecture tests: `abilities/validation/tests/architecture/` — repository-level rules enforced as tests.
-- Integration tests: `abilities/validation/tests/integration/` — ephemeral Ollama container + dynamic prompt evaluations.
-These tests may pull models on first run and require Docker access.
+- Integration tests: `abilities/validation/tests/integration/` — optional, LLM-assisted analyses that may pull models and require Docker.

 Evaluation harness

-The self-contained prompt evaluation harness and cases live under `abilities/validation/evals/`.
-Example cases are at [abilities/validation/evals/cases.yaml](abilities/validation/evals/cases.yaml) and are exercised by the integration tests.
+The self-contained evaluation harness and cases live under `abilities/validation/evals/`.
+Example cases are at [abilities/validation/evals/cases.yaml](abilities/validation/evals/cases.yaml) and are exercised by the integration tests when enabled.

 Docker & CI notes

-- Integration tests use Testcontainers to manage the Ollama container.
-CI runners must allow creating Docker containers.
+- Integration tests use Testcontainers to manage ephemeral evaluation services.
+CI runners must allow creating Docker containers or provide an alternate host Docker service.
 - If running in nested CI or a privileged environment, grant access to the host Docker daemon by mounting the Docker socket into the runner:

 ```bash